AmyPhung/amyphung.github.io/index.md

 ## Biography
 <img style="float: right;" src="/img/website/headshot.jpg" width="30%">

-I'm a PhD student at the Massachusetts Institute of Technology in the [MIT-WHOI Joint Program](https://mit.whoi.edu/), where I'm advised by Richard Camilli.
+I'm a PhD student in the [MIT-WHOI Joint Program](https://mit.whoi.edu/), where I'm advised by Richard Camilli.
 I'm affiliated with the [AeroAstro](https://aeroastro.mit.edu/) department at MIT and the [Applied Ocean Sciences and Engineering](https://mit.whoi.edu/academics/fields/aope/) (AOSE) department at WHOI.
-My research is funded in part by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
+My research is funded in part by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [Link Foundation Ocean Engineering and Instrumetation Fellowship](https://linkoe.org/).

 Prior to grad school, I studied robotics engineering at [Olin College](https://www.olin.edu/), where I spent a lot of time working on [autonomous tractors](/gravl) and a [VR-based control room](/rov-vr) for underwater remotely operated vehicle (ROV) pilots.
 My experiences at Olin and my semester [abroad with SEA](/sea) cultivated my interest in the intersection between technology and ocean exploration.
 Through my research, I hope to improve the perception systems for deep-sea robotic arms to enable safe remote operation.